IBM-Cloud/vnf-samples/mongo-nodejs-blockstorage-pdns/README.md

 This confirms that volume is detached.

 ### Mount the Block Storage Volume to Server 2 VSI

+Login to cloud.ibm.com, Go to Storage - Block storage volumes - Right click on Block-Storage-server-vsi and click attach to instance.
+Select server-2 to attach to Block Storage volume.

 a) Login to Server VSI 2.